 Q. The leaves of my china doll plant are dry and falling off of the stem.
 Does it need more water?

-A. The most likely problem is that you didn’t water enough and that part of your china doll plant has died.
-You won't be able to salvage that section, so cut it off and new growth will come back.
+A. The most likely problem is that you didn’t water enough, and part of your china doll plant has died.
+Cut it off, and new growth will return.

 Q. What are these little white balls on my plant?
 They kind of look like little cotton balls.

-A. It’s almost guaranteed that they are mealy bugs, one of the most annoying indoor garden pests.
-If you're lucky enough to have only a few, you can remove them with rubbing alcohol and cotton balls.
-For a larger infestation, use an approved insecticide and spray your entire plant.
+A. It’s almost guaranteed that they are mealy bugs.
+Remove them with rubbing alcohol and cotton balls.
+For a larger infestation, use insecticidal soap or neem oil and spray your entire plant.